By Karen

 Castle Saaleck

-(Note: temporarily closed.)
+(Open on weekends only.)
 Just outside of town high on a hill is the medieval castle of Burg Saaleck.
 I walked there in about ten minutes and made the steep climb up to the castle.

 The building is in good shape and houses a reasonably-priced hotel, which would be fun to stay in if you were traveling by car.
 Plus a restaurant.